oracle/docker-images/OracleDatabase/SingleInstance/README.md

     https://localhost:5500/em/

 On the first startup of the container a random password will be generated for the database if not provided.
-You can find this password in the output line:

-    ORACLE PASSWORD FOR SYS AND SYSTEM:

 **Note:** The ORACLE_SID for Express Edition is always `XE` and cannot be changed, hence there is no ORACLE_SID parameter provided for the XE build.